Your personal and career growth will take a leap forward when you separate your ego from logic while giving or receiving

 By reaching out to trusted colleagues you have the opportunity to grow the full gamut of your public speaking skills and focus on the areas to work on to improve.

-Developing and creating a presentation is built on a number of drafts/iterations – one building off the other to laser focus on what will land for your audience and what won’t.
+Developing and creating a presentation or keynote is built on a number of drafts/iterations – one building off the other to laser focus on what will land for your audience and what won’t.
 These steps of improvement provide opportunities to continually grow your skills as a speaker.

 For many, being a public speaker requires taking a leap of faith…being both humble and vulnerable.
 And with that comes asking for help to be the best you can be on stage.